 View bio

-Her own journey with chronic illness motivated her to get involved in research and advocacy to help others navigate similar difficult health conditions.
-She hopes to contribute to improving the quality of life for all those affected by celiac disease.
+Her own journey with chronic illness motivated her to get involved in public health research and patient advocacy.
+She hopes to leverage her personal and professional experience to help improve the quality of life for all those affected by celiac disease.

 Email Julia at [email protected]